vikilabs/aws.automation/README.md

 # aws_automation

-Code to automate AWS Dynamo DB data insertion using Selenium
+This piece of software can be used to automate AWS Dynamo DB.
+Using this script we can effectively insert/delete/update huge record to AWS Dynamo DB.

+This software uses selenium to acheive the automation tasks.